 PhD.
 Programme

-The Institute of Ethnology and Social Anthropology of the Slovak Academy of Sciences as an external educational institution conducts doctoral study programmes in the field of “World Cultures and Religions” and “Social Anthropology” both on a full-time basis and in external form.
+The Institute of Ethnology and Social Anthropology of the Slovak Academy of Sciences as an external educational institution conducts doctoral study programmes in the field of “World Cultures and Religions” and “Social Anthropology” on a full-time basis.

 Doctoral study

-As an external educational institution, the Institute of Ethnology and Social Anthropology of the Slovak Academy of Sciences has a contract in place with the Faculty of Arts of Comenius University in Bratislava on conducting doctoral studies in the study programme “World Cultures and Religions” (four-year study, full-time or in external form), and with the Faculty of Social and Economic Sciences of Comenius University in Bratislava for the study programme “Social Anthropology” (three-year study, full-time or in external form).The guarantor of the doctoral studies at the Institute of Ethnology and Social Anthropology SAS is prof. PhDr.
+As an external educational institution, the Institute of Ethnology and Social Anthropology of the Slovak Academy of Sciences has a contract in place with the Faculty of Arts of Comenius University in Bratislava on conducting doctoral studies in the study programme “World Cultures and Religions” (four-year study, full-time), and with the Faculty of Social and Economic Sciences of Comenius University in Bratislava for the study programme “Social Anthropology” (three-year study, full-time or in external form).The guarantor of the doctoral studies at the Institute of Ethnology and Social Anthropology SAS is prof. PhDr.
 Zuzana Beňušková, CSc.

 PhD students carry out their studies at the IESA SAS, while being enrolled at the doctoral study desks of the respective faculties.
 Doctoral studies are conducted based on individual study plans under the leadership of a tutor from the IESA SAS, and consist of scientific, educational, and pedagogical activities.
 The scientific activities have the form of individual or team research work of the PhD student and are tied to the topic of the dissertation thesis.
 The educational part consists of attending lectures and seminars, and individual study of expert literature.
 PhD students complete mandatory and optional courses offered by the respective faculties, and the IESA SAS provides doctoral seminars for the 1st and 2nd year of the studies.
 The studies include pedagogical activities or other pedagogy-related specialised activities.
 The studies run based on a credit system of the given faculty, and PhD students must obtain credits from all (scientific, educational, and pedagogical) parts of their studies.